surajrampure/imt-decal.github.io/index.md

 </a>

-- Homework follows a Friday-Friday schedule.
+- Homework generally follows a Friday-Friday schedule.
 - All readings are in the course textbook, [book.imt-decal.org](http://book.imt-decal.org).
 This is a relatively new resource, and is very much still in progress, so please report any errors you find.
 - The schedule is tentative.